Ear: Other animals

 The ears of vertebrates are placed somewhat symmetrically on either side of the head, an arrangement that aids sound localization.

 All mammals have three auditory ossicles.
 The external pinna in therian mammals helps direct sound through the ear canal to the eardrum.
 The complex geometry of ridges on the inner surface of some mammalian ears helps to sharply focus sounds produced by prey, using echolocation signals.
 These ridges can be regarded as the acoustic equivalent of a Fresnel lens, and may be seen in a wide range of animals, including the bat, aye-aye, lesser galago, bat-eared fox, mouse lemur and others.

-Some large primates such as gorillas and orangutans (and also humans) have undeveloped ear muscles that are non-functional vestigial structures, yet are still large enough to be easily identified.
-An ear muscle that cannot move the ear, for whatever reason, has lost that biological function.